SakSal-tech/trade-capture-system/docs/step-5-Events-notifications.md

 - Defensive checks: emit only when there is a meaningful change (oldValue != newValue).
 This reduces noisy events on idempotent updates.
 - Use of authenticated principal: the service reads the username from `SecurityContextHolder` (the code already derives `authUser`) and uses that value in the event payload to prevent spoofed actor values.

-Alternatives considered (and why I deferred them)

-- Directly publishing to an external broker (Kafka/RabbitMQ) from the service.
-  - Pros: Durable, scalable, decouples producers and consumers.
-  - Cons: Requires infra, extra config, security hardening.
-For a first incremental rollout this is heavy and increases operational burden.
-  - Decision: Defer to a follow‑up step after validate UX and volume.
-- Using Spring ApplicationEventPublisher to fire an application event and then a listener sends to a broker.
-  - Pros: decouples publisher/listener responsibilities and simplifies unit testing.
-  - Cons: still requires a downstream transport implementation and slightly more moving parts.
-  - Decision: acceptable alternative; easy to switch to later.
-- Publishing from the controller.
-  - Rejected because controllers may publish before transaction commit and it duplicates logic between booking and amendment paths.

 Testing notes

 - Unit test: mock an emitter manager and assert the publish method is invoked with the expected `tradeId`, `changedBy` and a timestamp when `upOrInsertTradeSettlementInstructions` runs.